7CONonoka/Momoi-Bot/README.md

 Node ./src/index.js
 ```
 ## Footer
-I hope you have a good times with my bot, feel free to contribute or contact with me if you needs something!
+I hope you have a good time with my bot, feel free to contribute or contact me if you need something!